Blog

 Smiling young african man working on a laptop applying to escape working for tips into a salaried IT position

-How to Get Out of Food and Service Industry
+How to Get Out of the Food & Service Industry

 Are you thinking about transitioning out of the restaurant industry?
 You’re not alone— half of U.S. workers will not be returning to their old jobs.
 A third are considering leaving the industry entirely.
 If you’re like many others working in food and service, you’ve likely considered reasons to make a career switch.
 Common factors include: